toneloc/stable-channels/README.md

 For CLN, clone this repo, or create a `stablechannels.py` file with the contents of `stablechannels.py` for CLN.

-Copy the contents of `lnd.py` for LND.
+Copy the contents of `lnd.py` to a working directory for LND.

 Stable Channels has a few dependencies.
 - Either copy the `requirements.txt` file and run `pip3 install -r requirements.txt`.
 - Or: `python3 install` each of the five dependencies listed in `requirements.txt`.

+Logs are written to either `stablelog1.json` if you are the Stable Receiver or `stablelog2.json` if you are the Stable Provider.
+You should create the log file and change the code to write to it.

-### Connecting and creating a dual-funded channel
+### Connecting and creating a dual-funded channel (for CLN)

 If your Lightning Node is running, you will need to stop your Lightning Node and restart it with the proper commands for dual-funded (or interactive) channels.